layumi/Person_reID_baseline_pytorch/colab/README.md

 !pip install  pretrainedmodels
 !pip install timm
 ```
-## 5. Hang colab on Google Cloud Disk Drive, so that you can save the results to Google Cloud Disk:
+## 5. Hang colab on Google Drive, so that you can save the results to Google Drive:
 ```
 from google.colab import drive drive.mount('/content/drive/')